forestgrape/coronavirus/4_immunological/concepts_of_immunology.md

 > ###### Local T cell
 > *Tissue resident T cells* in literature, often shortened to *local T cells* on this page, are T cells which survey the tissues cells integrity.
 They move within tissues and and do not circulate with the blood. //previously shortened here as *local* T cells

-#### Distribution
+##### Distribution
 T cells are in the blood, in lymph nodes and resident T cells in tissues.
 Lymph nodes and tissue resident T cells are often at entry points for pathogens e.g. the mouth is a common entry point for viruses, so close to the mouth there are many T cells [in work].

 ##### T Cell Training
 [in work, to be completed and to be checked]
-1. _Bone Marrow:_ In the bone marrow new immune cells are produced by somantic recombination.
-Some T cells  differentiate to move to the thymus. [to check and clarify]
+1. _Bone Marrow:_ In the bone marrow new immune cells are produced.
+Some of the immune cells differentiate into T cells and move to the thymus. [to check and clarify].
+The genes encoding the T cell receptor (TCR) undergo somatic recombination => the TCRs differ from T cell to T cell.
-2. _Thymus:_ In the thymus it is checked if the cells have the right binding capabilities: Binding MHC neither to weak nor to strong.
+2. _Thymus:_ In the thymus it is checked if the cells have the right binding capabilities: The TCR should bind the MHC 1 receptors neither to weak nor to strong.
 Don't attack self substances.
    * Fail (wrong MHC binding strength or self substances attacked) => trigger cell death (if goes wrong, an autoimmune disease can result)
    * Succeed (right MHC binding strength If the cell does *not* bind self) => send the cell to the lymph nodes.
 3. _Lymph Nodes:_ In the lymph nodes the cells are exposed to foreign substances.
 If a cell binds to unknown and harmful substances the cell is useful.
 If the cells is useful often replication is triggered.

-## Cross Immune Protections
-All form of life on earth share common molecular patterns.
-The more genetically related the forms, the more genes and corresponding proteins are similar.
-Some elements are more conserved and are possible targets to develop cross protections either by the immune system or artificial medications.

-### Cross Protections Observed
-*  [Van der Hoek et al.](#vanderhoek2012) observed that some serum conversions against one coronaviruses are not followed by serum conversion against another coronavirus as follows:
-    - OC43 -protects-> HKU1 (only unidirectional, both OC43 and HKU1 are betacoronaviruses)
-    - NL63 -protects-> 229E (only unidirectional)
-* [Han et al](#han) showed that calves innoculated with HECV-4408 get immune protection against the BCoV strain DB2.
-HECV-4408 is a BCoV strain that has been observed to cause [diarrhea in humans](../2_biological/coronavirus.md#observed-interspecies-infections).